Casper Implementation Guide: A Comprehensive Overview

 As the committee combs through applications, reviewers see the whole file for each applicant including GPA, Casper, their transcripts, personal statements, and CV.
 After reading through the whole file, they decide if the applicant should be invited to interview or not before moving onto the next file.

-Paradise Grove College has instituted comprehensive bias training and regularly discusses guidelines in an effort to ensure equity within the selection process.
+Paradise Grove College has instituted comprehensive training and regularly discusses guidelines in an effort to ensure fairness within the selection process.

 A note on using Casper scores